aziascreations/MC-Expanded-Iron-Bundles/readme.md

 #### Upgrades
 Upgrade are permanent modifications that can be applied in a limited number to a bundle in order to change its behaviour.<br>
 These upgrades are added through the <i>Smithing Table</i>.

+#### Overflowing Bundles
+Any bundle that may contain more items than it should be able to will be considered as overflowing.<br>
+Overflowing bundles will have a redish item bar, a different texture and won't be able to insert any more items.

+This type of bundle can be "created" when you reduce the maximum size of a bundle, or when you remove a filter from a bundle.

 ### Fabric source code
 * [1.19 / 1.19.1](https://github.com/aziascreations/MC-Expanded-Iron-Bundles/tree/fabric-1.19) - *'fabric-1.19'* branch